milindhvijay/blog-milindh-vijay/content/posts/my-third-post.md

 draft: true
 ---

-Before we get into the problem, let's talk about IPv6 and Dynamic PD.
-Imagine the internet as a giant city.
-In this city, every house, every store, every office has a unique address.
+Before delving into the issue at hand, let's talk about IPv6 and Dynamic PD.
+Imagine the internet as a giant city where every home, store, and office has a unique address.
 This address is like an IP address, which is how devices on the internet are identified and can communicate with each other.

 In the past, the city used IPv4 addresses.
 These addresses were like street addresses, and they worked well for a while.
-Bust as the city grew, there weren't enough street addresses to go around.
+As the city expanded, the scarcity of these addresses weren't enough to go around.
 This made it difficult for new devices to get connected to the internet.

 ## IPv6: A Next-Level Addressing Revolution